-How Will GSA Structure the New MAS Schedule?
+How is the New GSA MAS Contract Structured?

-The current GSA Schedules Program consists of 24 GSA Schedules broken down into approximately 940 SINs.
-From information we’ve seen so far, after the MAS Consolidation, the program will consist of one GSA Schedule broken down into 13 categories, 81 subcategories, and approximately 300 SINs.
+The GSA Schedules Program formerly consisted of 24 GSA Schedules broken down into approximately 940 SINs.
+Since the MAS Consolidation, the program now consists of one GSA Schedule broken down into 12 categories, 83 subcategories, and approximately 300 SINs.

-The SINs under the new MAS Schedule will each have a number and a “plain language title”.
-SINs will also be mapped to one or more NAICS Codes (while the mapping may be different post-consolidation, SINs are currently matched to NAICS Codes).
+The SINs under the new MAS Schedule each have a number and a “plain language title”.
+SINs are mapped to one or more NAICS Codes.
 Whenever possible, GSA looked to map each SIN to a single NAICS Code, however there are still SINs that map to multiple NAICS Codes, as well as NAICS Codes that map to multiple SINs.

-The SIN number, in many cases, will mirror its corresponding NAICS Code.
-From the Schedule 36 draft MAS Consolidation SIN map, we see that NAICS Code 541611, “Administrative Management and General Management Consulting Services,” applies to multiple SINs.
-The “Managed Print Services” SIN will be 541611MPS, while the “Document Conversion Services” SIN will be 541611DC.
+The SIN number, in many cases, mirror its corresponding NAICS Code.
+For example, NAICS Code 541611, “Administrative Management and General Management Consulting Services,” applies to multiple SINs.
+The “Managed Print Services” SIN is 541611MPS, while the “Document Services” SIN is 541611LIT.